Surprise, Arizona: Education

-The Dysart Unified School District serves the city of Surprise.
+The Dysart Unified School District serves the majority of the city, with Nadaburg Unified School District servicing a small section of northern Surprise.
 Charter schools such as Arizona Charter Academy, Paradise Education Center, and Legacy Traditional School are also located in the area.

 Rio Salado College, a part of the Maricopa County Community College District, has a satellite building in Surprise.

-Ottawa University–Arizona is a private, non-profit, Christian four-year university with a campus in Surprise's Civic Center Campus.
-Opened in Fall 2017, the University has grown from 300 students to nearly 900 students in Fall 2019 and boasts over 20 varsity level athletic teams.
-In 2019, OUAZ opened a 76,000 sf dormitory with 308 beds as well as a 26,000 sf student union with a fully equipped kitchen and dining facility, student lounge, team shop, conference areas and board room as well as the 35,000 sf, three-story O'Dell Center for Athletics.
+Ottawa University, a private, non-profit, Christian four-year university, opened in Surprise in 2017.
+It enrolled over 1000 students in 2022.

 Infrastructure

 Roads

 Surprise is served by Loop 303 and U.S. Route 60.
 U.S. Route 60 leads southeast to Phoenix and northwest to Wickenburg and Las Vegas (via U.S. Route 93).
 Surprise is also served by many major arterial roads.

-Utilities

-Surprise is served by the following utilities: